RHS + MSAT IN 5 YEARS

 - Begin the MSAT program (Fall, Spring, and Summer semesters)

-Note: Beginning in Year 4, students will pay MSAT tuition and fees and will be considered graduate students for all financial aid.
+Note: Beginning in Year 4, students will no longer be eligible to receive undergraduate scholarships or grants.
+Students will be considered graduate students for all financial aid and start paying MSAT (graduate) tuition and fees.

 - Complete the second year of the MSAT program (Fall and Spring semesters)